inno-devops-labs/S25-core-course-labs/terraform/TF.md

 The resources that were imported are shown above.
 These resources are now in your Terraform state and will henceforth be managed by Terraform.
 ```

+Then I set up the GitHub repository again.

 ```
 terraform plan